The7thWraith/ControlGPT/readMe.md

 ## Is this useful?
 Most likely not.
 However, there could be some extremely niche uses.
 At its core, this program is just running API responses in terminal, so it could theoretically be used for some automation purposes.
 However, I have not found a practical use for this yet.

-## A word of caution
-When testing the program with a nearly identical prompt, this version of GPT-4 attempted to do the following:
-- Install XMRig miner, when prompted to find a way to make money
-- Commit ad fraud using a domain I had given it "access" to, using gptNode.app (after I had asked it to choose a different method of making money)
-- Attempt to play a rickroll and subsequently wipe my friend's computer via SSH, when told that his computer contained a killswitch
-- Attempted to encrypt my friend's computer, when the above response was regenerated
-- Attempted to add a page to the domain I had given it "access" to.
-The page in question would have attempted to perform a tech-support scam on the user.
-- Attempted to prevent the user from deleting one of its created files, stating that it was needed for "optimal system performance"
-- Attempted to remote into computers on the WiFi network via SSH, when prompted to find a way to spread gptNode.app

 ## How do I run this?
 Before you run this, you need to have a few things:
 - A computer with Java installed